What Happens When You Can’t Pay Your Student Loan Bill?

 - Enrolled at least half time in a postsecondary school or are in graduate school

-If your interest is accruing, you can choose to make payments on the interest only.
+If your interest is accruing, you can choose to make payments on the interest-only.

 If you are not eligible for a deferment, you can apply for a forbearance.
-Forbearance is a period of time up to 12 months when your loan payments are temporarily suspended or reduced and is granted by the lender.
+Forbearance is a period of time up to 12 months when your loan payments are temporarily suspended or reduced and are granted by the lender.

 Certain types of financial hardships can trigger forbearance.
 You want to make your payments, but you are simply unable to do so.
 Payments are postponed and interest does accrue.
 When interest is accruing, it is added to your total loan amount.
 If you want to keep the principal from increasing, you must make interest payments.

 Unlike deferment which is a right, forbearance is not and must be approved.
 Even if you fall within the following circumstances, you might not be approved for forbearance.
 The circumstances when you can try to have your loan reduced or suspended are:

 - Financial hardship (incl. exhausting your unemployment deferment)

 - Loan repayment history is good